-The courtyard garden is walled on all sides so is secure for guests bringing pets.
+The courtyard garden is walled on all sides so is secure for approved pets.

-There is a small water feature in the garden and the stairs are very steep and narrow hence not being suitable for under 5's nor guests with restricted mobility or those who have difficulty navigating steep stairways without assistance.
+There is a small water feature in the garden and the stairs are very steep and narrow hence not being suitable for under 5's nor people with restricted mobility or those who have difficulty navigating steep stairways without assistance.

 Parking is free on road but not guaranteed to be right outside the front door - there is also a free village car park near the bridge for a second car a few minutes walk away.